JonathanSanfilippo/systemd-boot-title/README.md

 # Script to Update Boot Title and Configure System Hooks

 This script automates the creation of a file that dynamically updates the boot title with the current kernel version whenever the system undergoes a kernel update.
 It also creates a `pacman` hook to automatically run the update script every time a kernel package is installed or upgraded.
-Additionally, the script creates a configuration file called `vash.sh` for custom command usage.

 ## Script Content